 This document describes how the Geomajas Project Steering Committee (PSC) determines membership, and makes decisions on all aspects (both technical and non-technical) of the Geomajas project.

 The main responsibility of the PSC lies in the management of the Geomajas project.
-The decision making process is based on reaching democratic consensus though discussion and voting:
+The decision making process is based on reaching democratic consensus through discussion and voting.

-Proposals need to be publicly available for discussion.
-It is the submitters responsibility to start a vote after this discussion.
+- Proposals need to be publicly available for discussion.
+It is the submitter's responsibility to start a vote after this discussion.
 At that time, the vote must be open for a minimum of 3 business days.
-The ultimate decision must also include an asignee and a future version in which to complete the proposal.
-It should be rare that new proposals are immediately acted upon, most request should be carefully planned and attached to a future new feature release.
-When a proposal is a feature or change that should be done in the current new feature release, the proposal should be accompanied by a technical schema to solve it.
+The ultimate decision must also include an assignee and a future version in which to complete the proposal.
+It should be rare that new proposals are immediately acted upon, most requests should be carefully planned and attached to a future new feature release.
+When a proposal is a feature or change that should be done in the current new feature release, the proposal should be accompanied by a technical scheme to solve it.

-PSC members may vote “+1” to indicate support for the motion and a willingness to support implementation.
+- “+1” to indicate support for the motion and a willingness to support implementation

-PSC members may vote “-1” to veto a proposal, but must provide a clear reasoning and alternate approaches to resolving the problem within two days.
+- “-1” to veto a proposal, but must provide a clear reasoning and alternate approaches to resolving the problem within two days

-PSC members may vote “+0” to indicate mild support or “-0” to indicate mild disagreement, but both have no effect.
+- “+0” to indicate mild support or “-0” to indicate mild disagreement, but both have no effect

-Anyone may comment on proposals on the list, but only PSC member votes are binding.
+- Anyone may comment and vote on proposals on the list, but only PSC member votes are binding.